s9y/website_assets/README.md

 ## Linting

 Please note that you can (and should) lint your changes by using `grunt test` in the project directory.
 This will test project assets which do not belong to 3rd-party assets using [jshint](http://jshint.com) for JS and [stylelint](http://stylelint.io) for SCSS.

+## Updating jQuery

+jQuery is managed through `package.json`, but there is currently no task to copy an updated version of it from `node_modules/jquery/dist` to the directories for the sites that need it.
+So in case of an update to jQuery, for the time being the files

+* `node_modules/jquery/dist/jquery.min.js`
+* `node_modules/jquery/dist/jquery.min.map`

+**both** need to be copied to

+* `site/scripts/jquery/dist/` and
+* `spartacus/scripts/jquery/dist/`

+(It's not *super* dramatic to forget that since both sites use CDN versions of jQuery, the bundled ones are only fallbacks.)